-YPT have been pioneering adventure travel to the seven countries that make up the lands of the former Yugoslavia for around eight years.
+YPT have been pioneering adventure travel to the seven countries that make up the lands of the former Yugoslavia since 2012.
 Whether as part of our scheduled Balkan Badlands tour or as part of private tours.
 The incredible natural scenery, hospitable locals, blends of cultures and languages from various empires, fascinating ancient history and harrowing modern history as a result of the recent conflicts provide a unique travel destination unlike any other.

-We have a wide range of incredible locations featured on our tour, from the war-torn, Ottoman-style city of Sarajevo which was the site of the longest siege in history during the Balkans war to the divided city of Mitrovica ethnically split between Albanians and Serbs and from the Communist Bloc style city of Sarajevo with the mausoleum of Tito to the vibrant capital of Tirana in Albania where Mercedes Benz park next to crumbling military bunkers in the street, designed by the paranoid Communist regime for a Western invasion that never came.
+We have a wide range of incredible locations featured on our tour, from the war-torn, Ottoman-style city of Sarajevo which was the site of the longest siege in history during the Balkans war to the divided city of Mitrovica ethnically split between Albanians and Serbs.
+You’ll also cover the Communist Bloc style city of Belgrade with the mausoleum of Tito to the vibrant capital of Tirana in Albania where Mercedes Benz park next to crumbling military bunkers in the street, designed by the paranoid Communist regime for a Western invasion that never came.
 Our local contacts and years of experiences and relations gained on the ground ensure we can visit many sites not visited by other tourists.

 Morning meetup in Ljubljana, Slovenia, where we will have breakfast and go over the tour plan.